0 min read

 Start out by tweeting when you have something interesting to say.
 Don't forget to look at your engagement after a month or two, as this should help you develop a strategy.

 Tone of voice

 If a Twitter user is following you, you can send them a direct message.
-This is a private note that can only be seen by the recipient.
+This is a private note that can only the recipient can see.
 It is a good way to liaise with customers who don’t want to have a public conversation.

 Share images and video

 Another way to improve your visibility on Twitter is to use hashtags.
-One or two relevant hashtags in your tweet will help your message to be found.
-Always keep an eye out for trending hashtags that are relevant to your business by looking at competitors, your audience and industry leaders.
+One or two relevant hashtags in your tweet will help users find your message.

-Tweets with links increase interaction – including a link creates a call to action that your customers can click on.
-Make sure to vary your links and use a URL shortener to minimise the size of your link.
+Tweets with links increase interaction.
+Including a link creates a call to action that your customers can click on.
+But make sure to vary your links.

 Engage with other users’ content